Career and Work

 Certain programs will have field school options or requirements, often in faculties such as Sciences or ALES (Agriculture, Life, and Environmental Sciences) and other programs, such as Anthropology and Archaeology.
 Field schools offer an interesting change of pace and a chance to learn in a much more hands-on setting.
 Some programs have a mandatory field school component, while others are optional.

-Field schools can either be near the UAlberta campus, in Alberta, another area of Canada, or even overseas.
-To learn more about the field school options available in your program, you should speak with one of your faculty advisors.
+Field schools can be near the UAlberta campus, in Alberta, another area of Canada, or even overseas.
+To learn more about the field school options available in your program, speak with one of your faculty advisors.

 International Work Experience

-The Education Abroad Program offers the chance to participate in international internships around the world.
-These internships can be either paid or unpaid and range in duration from around 4 weeks to over 6 months.
-Undertaking international internships is a fantastic way to learn about another country and culture and gain some work experience.
+The Education Abroad Program offers the chance to participate in international internships worldwide.
+These internships can be paid or unpaid and range from four weeks to more than six months.
+Undertaking international internships is a fantastic way to learn about another country and culture and gain work experience.